eroc123/obsidian-notes/Geography A level/Unit 3/Superpowers/Superpower Examples.md

 - Had worldwide trade with these colonies and successfully defended against other European powers

 US 20th century to present:
-- intervened in both world wars, came out as the most economically power
+- intervened in both world wars, came out as the most economically powerful
+- USSR